brightspot/react-examples/cma-next/app/README.md

 Go to `http://localhost:3000` in your browser.
 You will see a login page.
 Login with your user name (the name you used to login to Brightspot).
 You will be redirected to the Note dashboard.
 You will be able to perform all CRUD applications using this dashboard.
 After creating or editing notes, check the CMS to verify that your username is showing next to the Notes you created or edited.

-All GraphQL queries are located in the `cma-next/app/queries` directory.
-All api routes for using these queries are located in the `cma-next/app/pages/api` directory.

-This application use [Next Auth](https://next-auth.js.org/) for authentication and shows a simple example of how that can be implemented.
+This application use [NextAuth](https://next-auth.js.org/) for authentication and shows a simple example of how that can be implemented.
 This is only a starter example.
-Refer to the Next Auth documentation for more advanced implementation.
+Refer to the NextAuth documentation for more advanced implementation.